Jerry Rice: Steve Young and third Super Bowl (1990–1994)

 While he didn't get along with free agent addition Deion Sanders, he believed Sanders would help in the 49ers' pursuit of the Super Bowl.
 These assertions were proven correct, as Rice made it back to the Super Bowl with the 49ers in 1994, recording 112 receptions for 1,499 yards and 13 touchdowns, with Sanders winning the NFL Defensive Player of the Year Award.
 The season began against the Los Angeles Raiders, where he had a seven reception, 169-yard game with two touchdowns (rushing for one more), moving into first place in the NFL records for career touchdowns, with 127.
 On September 18 against the Rams, his 147 receiving yards from 11 catches moved him past Art Monk as the NFLs active leader in that category and past Charlie Joiner for third all-time.
+In Week 12, in another game against the Rams, he had 16 receptions for 165 receiving yards and three receiving touchdowns.
+For his game against the Rams, he won NFC Offensive Player of the Week.
+In Week 15 against the Chargers, he had 12 receptions for 144 receiving yards in the 38–15 victory.
 He passed Largent for second place in the 16th game of the season.
 Rice was selected to the Pro Bowl and First-team All-Pro teams.
 With a 13–3 record and making the postseason, the 49ers won against the Bears in the Divisional Round.
-Moving on to the NFC Championship game, they faced the Cowboys for the third straight year.
+In the NFC Championship, they faced the Cowboys for the third straight year.
 After two previous defeats, the 49ers were victorious against the Cowboys 38–28.
 Rice was a vital component in their 49–26 victory over the San Diego Chargers in Super Bowl XXIX, combined with a six-touchdown performance by Young, Rice caught ten passes after catching six in the 49ers last two postseason games, coupled with 149 yards and three touchdowns, despite playing with a separated shoulder for much of the game.
 In three Super Bowl appearances at this point in his career, Rice caught 28 receptions for 512 yards and seven touchdowns, with all three statistics career Super Bowl records.